Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Resource-efficient building design.

-Requirements: Buildings must achieve at least a 20% reduction in energy, water, and embodied energy in materials.
+What are the Requirements: Buildings must achieve at least a 20% reduction in energy, water, and embodied energy in materials.
 Certification requires an independent assessment to verify compliance.

-Description: EDGE certifies buildings that reduce energy, water, and material usage, promoting efficient and sustainable construction.
+What does it mean: EDGE certifies buildings that reduce energy, water, and material usage, promoting efficient and sustainable construction.
 EDGE has certified 21,635,083 m² of floor space, which results in a saving of 821,353 MWh in energy every year.

 Link: EDGE